NyanziR/space-framework/README.md

 Co-Founder, Center for Integration of Technology in Education (CITE)
 Fulbright ILEP Alumni

-For collaboration inquiries, implementation support, or research partnerships — particularly institutions across Uganda, Kenya, Nigeria, Ghana, and Tanzania — please reach out via LinkedIn or open an issue in this repository.
+For collaboration inquiries, implementation support, or research partnerships-particularly institutions across Uganda, Kenya, Nigeria, Ghana, and Tanzania-please reach out via LinkedIn or open an issue in this repository.

 ---